JYProjects/Image-Deblurring/README.md

 # Image Deblurring
-Convolutional Autoencoders to remove blur and restore high-quality images, created from scratch by applying a Gaussian filter on CIFAR-10 dataset.
+Keras implementation of the Convolutional network to to remove gaussian blur.

+## Authors
+	Johnny Agosto
+	Chiara Malizia

+This implementation has been developed as a final project work for the Summer School “Artificial Intelligence: Algorithms and Applications” held by the University of Nankai (Summer 2021).